sohxm7/liwe/README.md

 ## Liwe

-Liwe is a live wallpaper changer written in python.
-Tho it only support 1 monitor setup as of now.
+Liwe is a live wallpaper written in python.
+Supports only 1 monitor setup as of now.

 ![wallpaper](images/liwe.gif)